Their classmates are murdered, then they take the SATs: How gun violence shapes academics

 The same month that McNair was killed last school year, a student at Southeast D.C.’s Anacostia High died in a shooting just days before his classmates took the high-stakes SAT exam.
 The result: Fewer students took the exam that day.
 Students told the school “they couldn’t think straight,” Anacostia Principal William Haith said, “because they just lost a friend.”

 And that was all before the coronavirus pandemic.
-Now, as District school officials prepare for another school year that begins next week, they are bracing to greet schoolchildren who have experienced months of even greater trauma: relatives killed, parents’ jobs erased, school buildings shuttered, and even more violence than last year, when D.C. saw a decade-high murder rate and the killing of 22 kids and teens.
+Now, as District school officials prepare for another school year that begins next week, they are bracing to greet schoolchildren who have experienced months of even greater trauma: relatives killed, parents’ jobs erased, school buildings shuttered, and even more violence than last year, when D.C. saw a decade-high number of homicides and the killing of 22 kids and teens.

 Murders are up 15 percent so far this year, to 122.
 Already, 25 teenagers and children have been killed, including 11-year-old Davon McLean, who was fatally shot in the head at the end of an anti-violence cookout his mother planned in Southeast Washington.
 It’s a violent trend unfolding across the country, as cities including Chicago, New York and Kansas City have experienced spikes in gun fatalities this summer.
 Their death tolls also include children.